-Walk for autism is an easy, fun and rewarding way for your students to learn about autism, get active and create positive change for children on the spectrum.
+Walk for autism is an easy, fun and rewarding way for your students to learn about autism, get active and create positive change for children on the autism spectrum.

-Because it is a virtual event, you and your students can decide the course, location and time you want to walk during the 8 day event.
+Because it is a virtual event, you and your students can decide the course, location and time you want to walk during the eight day event.
 Challenge each other to walk 10,000 steps before and after school, during recess and lunch breaks.

-Get the entire School involved or break into Staff, Year or Class Teams and challenge each other to raise as much as possible to support children on the autism spectrum.
+Get the entire school involved or break into staff, year or class teams and challenge each other to raise as much as possible to support children on the autism spectrum.

-To help kick-start your Walk for autism, download our Tips for Autism-friendly and Inclusive Interactions sheet and share with your students.
+Download our Tips for Autism-friendly and Inclusive Interactions sheet and share with your students.
 These have been developed in partnership with people on the autism spectrum so we can all play an active role in creating a more inclusive world.

 Why your school or class should get involved?

 Autism is a lifelong condition.
 An estimated 1 in every 70 people in Australia is on the autism spectrum.
-Along with their family members, this means autism is a part of daily life for over a million Australians It is likely that one or more of your students are dealing with the everyday challenges that an autism diagnosis brings.
+Along with their family members, this means autism is a part of daily life for over a million Australians.
+It is likely that one or more of your students are dealing with the everyday challenges that an autism diagnosis brings.